liu123wll123/sowink-blog/wp-content/plugins/contact-form-7-to-database-extension/readme.txt

 This plugin-to-a-plugin provides that functionality.

 You will need to have CF7 and/or FSCF installed along with this plugin.
-This plugin also puts a menu item in the Administration Plugins menu where you can see the data in the database.
+When using CF7, this plugin also puts a menu item in the Administration Plugins menu where you can see the data in the database.
+When using FSCF, this plugin puts links on its Admin page.
-You can also use the [cfdb-table], [cfdb-datatable], [cfdb-value] and [cfdb-json] shortcodes to display the data on a non-admin page on your site.
+You can also use the [cfdb-html], [cfdb-table], [cfdb-datatable], [cfdb-value] and [cfdb-json] shortcodes to display the data on a non-admin page on your site.

 Disclaimer: I am not the maker of Contact Form 7 nor Fast Secure Contact Form and am not associated with the development of those plugins.